lyh910926/vomcases/README.md

 ## Contents
 * data/: All data used to run and evaluate the model, in addition to the model results.

-    - data/boreholes/: Borehole data for several locations close to the NATT-sites, from
+    - data/boreholes/: Borehole data for several locations close to the NATT-sites.
     - data/data\_from_a\_model\_inter/: Raw data from the model-intercomparison study of Whitley et al. (2016).
-    - data/DINGO/: Flux tower data from OzFlux
+    - data/DINGO/: Flux tower data from OzFlux.
-    - data/DINGO2/: Meteorological parameters measured at the flux towers
+    - data/DINGO2/: Meteorological parameters measured at the flux towers.
-    - data/DINGO_QC/: Quality flags of the flux data
+    - data/DINGO_QC/: Quality flags of the flux data.
     - data/DINGO_SWS/: Soil moisture values at the flux tower sites.
     - data/fPAR/: fPAR-data from Donohue et al. (2008), to derive vegetation cover.
-    - data/img/: Final figures
+    - data/img/: Final figures.
-    - data/MaunaLoa/: Atmosperic CO2-levels
+    - data/MaunaLoa/: Atmosperic CO2-levels.
     - data/MODIS: MODIS fPar-data for comparison with the fPar-data of Donohue et al.
     - data/SavMIP_extracted/: Data from Whitley et al. (2016) extracted.
-    - data/Silo/: Meteorological data
+    - data/Silo/: Meteorological data.
     - data/vegmachine/: Vegetation cover data from ...
     - data/VOM_input/: Meteorological input data for the VOM (dailyweather.prn) per study site.
     - data/VOM_output/: Results of the model runs.